John Cartwright (rugby league)

-John Cartwright (born 9 August 1965) is the assistant coach of the Brisbane Broncos in the NRL and an Australian former professional rugby league footballer and former head coach.
+John Cartwright (born 9 August 1965) is the head coach of Hull F.C. in the Super League and an Australian former professional rugby league footballer and head coach.
 He was the head coach for the Gold Coast Titans.
 A "strong running and skilful passing" Australian international and New South Wales State of Origin representative second-row forward, Cartwright played his club football with the Penrith Panthers, winning the 1991 premiership with them.

 Playing career

 Cartwright began with Penrith in 1985 and was a regular first-grade player by 1987.

 In 1988, under the guidance of Ron Willey, Penrith developed a heavyweight, aggressive forward pack of which Cartwright and second row partner Mark Geyer were the cornerstones.